ericwhey/unisync/README.md

 *SyncThing* or similar tools tend to copy files over old files without asking which would be bad if your files were suddenly encrypted by ransomware.

-*rsync* is not particularly bidirectional takes some mental gymnastics that some people wouldn't
+*rsync* is not particularly bidirectional takes some mental gymnastics that some people wouldn't grasp fully for what should be a lowkey process.

+## Details

 unisync works in three phases.